-Warming-up sessions on Wednesday night before the broadcast get the children used to performing before a microphone, but a different set of questions is used when they are actually on the air.
-Joe Kelly, master of ceremonies and quizzer, admits that he learns something new from the kids every broadcast.
+Warming-up sessions on Wednesday night before the braadcast get the chil dren used to performing before a micro phane, but a different set of questions i used when they are actually on the air Jae Kelly, master of ceremonies and quiz zer, admits that he learns something new from the kids every broadcast.

-ARTHUR MANN-master of ceremonies on tonight's sports quiz on CBS, Choose up Sides.
-Arthur knows about all there is to know about sports today, but there was a time, when he was a youngster, that the rest of the kids used to tell him he could play all nine innings of a ball game in right field.
-He didn't find out for a long time that he was also entitled to a turn at bat.
-Besides learning about sports, Arthur has been an artist, actor, cartoonist, police reporter, drama critic, and writer for radio and magazines.
-He's married, and lives with his family on a farm which he tries hard to make self-supporting.
+ARTHUR MANN-master of ceremonies on tonight's sport quiz on CBS, Choose up Sides.
+Arthur knows about al there is to know about sports today, but there was a time when he was a youngster, that the rest of the kids use to tell him he could play all nine innings of a ball gam in right field.
+He didn't find out for a long time tha he was also entitled to a turn at bat.
+Besides learning about sports, Arthur has been an artist, actor, cartoon ist, police reporter, drama critic, and writer for radio and magazines.
+He's married, and lives with his family on a farm which he tries hard to make self-supporting